Dan503/react-time-input-polyfill/README.md

 <TimeInput value={value} setValue={setValue} />
 ```

+Note: It is still possible to use `onChange` however this is just an extension of the native `onChange` event in the `<input type="time">` React DOM element.
+It is not compatible with v1 and it does not provide a consistent value between polyfilled and non-polyfilled browsers.

 ### `polyfillSource` value has changed location

 In version 1, you would import the polyfill utils from here: